 Please join us in welcoming our newest Professor, Jennifer Flaherty!
 Jennifer Flaherty received her PhD in Slavic Languages and Literatures from University of California, Berkeley in 2019.
 She's held academic appointments at the College of William & Mary, UC Berkeley, and the Higher School of Economics in Moscow.
 Flaherty's current book project, 'The Unsocial Society: Peasants and the Making of Russian Literary Modernity,' studies the role of class conflict in shaping nineteenth-century Russian literature.
 The project… read more about Welcome Jennifer Flaherty! »

 Jennifer Nash, Jean Fox O'Barr Professor of Gender, Sexuality & Feminist Studies, minces no words summing up how care as a product is viewed in the United States.
 “I think care isn’t valued because it's women's work.
 Anything that women do is devalued.”
 From birth to death, everyone receives care at some point in their life.
 And the “care economy” is the economic activity generated by the provision of care services like childcare, elder care and health care.
-This includes both paid and unpaid work and can involve… read more about Vital but Invisible: How Women Drive the Care Economy in the United States »
+This includes both paid and… read more about Vital but Invisible: How Women Drive the Care Economy in the United States »

 Carol Apollonio, Professor of the Practice of Slavic and Eurasian Studies, has declined a Dostoevsky medal from the Russian Ministry of Culture.
 Apollonio, the late Robert Louis Jackson (of Yale), and Bill Todd (of Harvard) were named as winners of the prestigious honor.
 Apollonio’s response and reasoning for declining was outlined in her Nov.
 12 letter to the Cultural Section of the Russian Consulate (reprinted below): "Thank you for notifying me that the Russian Ministry of Culture has awarded me a medal (“The Great… read more about Professor Declines Prestigious Dostoevsky Award »